 worst cases of the collection of the shock at their mounting interface due to every possible cause

-1 For example: causes of shocks are stage, shroud or satellite separation pyro elements, non-explosive actuators, mechanisms with energy release, appendage latching, and fuel valves.
+1 For example: causes of shocks are stage, shroud or satellite separation pyro devices, non-explosive actuators, mechanisms with energy release, appendage latching, and fuel valves.

 2 Shocks can be characterized by their time histories, shock response spectrum, or impulse geometry.